Richard Clement Moody: Feud with Governor Douglas

 The Royal Engineers, Columbia Detachment was disbanded in July 1863.
-The Moody family (which now consisted of Moody, and his wife, and seven legitimate children) and the 22 Royal Engineers who wished to return to England, who had 8 wives between them, departed for England.
+The Moody family (which now consisted of Moody, and his wife, and seven legitimate children) and the 22 Royal Engineers who wished to return to England, who included 15 non-officers and had 8 wives between them, departed on 11 November 1863 on the steamer Enterprise.
 130 of the original Columbia Detachment decided to remain in British Columbia.
-Scott contends that the dissolution of the Columbia Detachment, and the consequent departure of Moody, "doomed" the development of the settlement and the realisation of Lord Lytton's dream.
+Scott contends that the dissolution of the elite Columbia Detachment, and the consequent departure of Moody, "doomed" the development of the settlement and the realisation of Lord Lytton's dream.
 A vast congregation of New Westminster citizens gathered at the dock to bid farewell to Moody as his boat departed for England.
 Moody wanted to return to British Columbia, but he died before he was able to do so.
-Moody left his library behind, in New Westminster, to become the public library of New Westminster.
+Moody left his personal library behind, in New Westminster, to become the public library of New Westminster.

-In April 1863, the Councillors of New Westminster decreed that 20 acres should be reserved and named Moody Square after Richard Clement Moody.
+In April 1863, the Councillors of New Westminster decreed that 20 acres should be reserved and named Moody Square after Moody.
 The area around Moody Square that was completed only in 1889 has also been named Moody Park after Moody.
 Numerous developments occurred in and around Moody Park, including Century House, which was opened by Princess Margaret on 23 July 1958.
-In 1984, on the occasion of the 125th anniversary of New Westminster, a monument of Richard Clement Moody, at the entrance of the park, was unveiled by Mayor Tom Baker.
+In 1984, on the occasion of the 125th anniversary of New Westminster, a monument of Moody, at the entrance of the park, was unveiled by Mayor Tom Baker.
 For Moody's achievements in the Falkland Islands and in British Columbia, British diplomat David Tatham CMG, who served as Governor of the Falkland Islands, described Moody as an "Empire builder".
-In January 2014, with the support of the Friends of the British Columbia Archives and of the Royal British Columbia Museum Foundation, The Royal British Columbia Museum purchased a photograph album that had belonged to Richard Clement Moody.
+In January 2014, with the support of the Friends of the British Columbia Archives and of the Royal British Columbia Museum Foundation, The Royal British Columbia Museum purchased a photograph album that had belonged to Moody.
 The album contains over 100 photographs of the early settlement of British Columbia, including some of the earliest known photographs of First Nations peoples.

+His mother Martha was living at Bycroft Terrace, St. David, Exeter, during 1851, and died at Bournemouth on the 30 March 1868.